dag-andersen/Rust-Memory-Map/docs/Report.md

 Both droplets on with both tree and table searches had a peak memory usage of 120 mb.
 This limit was reacted after only searching though 2 procent of the request. and they it stayed pretty stable.
 While testing it

+____

+## Extra intersting findings.

+## Compiler optimizations
+200.000 entries - 10 gap
+Done on a 2gb machine
+-without release
+--- table score: 23096, #18181 of requests ran
+--- tree score : 75482, #18181 of requests ran
+-with release
+--- table score: 5800, #18181 of requests ran
+--- tree score : 12593, #18181 of requests ran

+here we can see that the factor table decreases by a factor of 3, and the tree decreases with a factor of 6.
+This goes hand in hand with thit the change we saw previously with the stackframes and the tail-end recursion.

+>Note: Compiler optimizations can be extremely hard to predict and understand, so i wont jump to any big conclusions based on this.
+But a interesting test to do.
+This test was done before the redblack tree implementation.

+# Final thoughs

+It would be intersting to look into other tress types.
+Theoreticly fewest amount of key compariosons, but the bottlench is more on the amount of pagefaults.

 # Evaluation